-In addition to housing, local economic fiscal and political barriers that limit coordination development often focuses too much on enhancing across jurisdictional boundaries as well as between local revenues.
-Many cities focus their economic programs focused on job creation or training. development efforts on activities that bring in the Economic development is often organized at the city level where elected officials and staff seek greatest revenue to the city.
-This approach-often called the "fiscalization of land use"-emphasizes investments that generate sales tax revenue.
-For example, cities try to attract retail stores because 40 The Bay Area: A Regional Economic Assessment.
-Bay Area the sales taxes these stores generate can finance Council Economic Institute.
-2012.
-Available at: www.bcdc. services provided by local governments.
-Retailers ca.gov/meetings/commission/2012/BAEconAssessment.pdf revenue and political concerns.
+There is also too little incentive for collaboration or coordination around economic and workforce development.
+The systems for economic and workforce development have both fiscal and political barriers that limit coordination across jurisdictional boundaries as well as between programs focused on job creation or training.
+Economic development is often organized at the city level where elected officials and staff seek revenue and political concerns.
 Workforce is often organized at the county level.
 But industries and companies operate across all these jurisdictions and benefit from the offerings in the broader geography.
 Within a region not every industry is going to locate in every city and expanding companies move from one city to another all the time.
 Some cities are great for industrial work, some for major hospitals, others for educational hubs, others for biotech manufacturing and others for software start-ups.
 Regional economic development groups understand this dynamic and are working to better coordinate across cities.